-Welcome back to Tebogo’s Story on money and if you missed the first one on the realisation that change was needed, I’d suggest you listen to that first.
+Welcome back to Tebogo’s Story.
+Make time for your money and if you missed the first one on the realisation that change was needed, I’d suggest you listen to that first.

 Tebogo is a reader of this blog and recently sent me an amazing email sharing how he managed to transform his finances over the past few months.
 It was so awesome to hear from someone who’s just realised that things are wrong and that he needs to take charge of his money.